-The capital projects fund recorded a decrease of \$288,205 in fund balance.
-This is primarily due to the expenses for projects related to new businesses in connection with capital projects.
+The capital projects fund reported a decrease of \$1,359,743 in fund balance.
+This is primarily the result of contributing resources to the water, sewer, and sanitation fund for capital purposes.

 Proprietary Funds - The City's proprietary fund financial statements provide the same type of information found in the government-wide financial statements, but in more detail.